turntabl/intellij-apm-plugin/README.md

   ![plugin](Images/plugin.png)

 ### Required IntelliJ Configuration
- .Build Your Own Artifact.
+ # Build Your Own Artifact.
- .Run with profiler.
+ # Run with profiler.

 ## How to Build Your Own Artifact